halmonrye/office365management/README.md

 # office365management
-Various scripts used for managing Office 365, mostly PowerShell
+This is the beginning of a collection of scripts that we find useful for managing our Office 365 tenants.